Fearless cooking from a tiny kitchen in New York City.

 - Recipe questions: Is this a recipe question?
 Please leave it in the comments of the post it relates to.
 Emails can take weeks to respond to, but I respond to almost all questions posted in comments within a 24-hour period.

 - Products, giveaways, freebies, promotions, partnerships: Is this an email about promoting a product?
-Smitten Kitchen does not accept any free products or cookbooks for review.
+Smitten Kitchen does not accept any free products or cookbooks for review; nor does the site partake in sponsored posts, link requests, or contributed/guest-written articles (and never has).
 Everything that has ever been mentioned on the site has been purchased with personal funds, usually on a whim.

 - Advertising inquiries: Advertising on Smitten Kitchen is handled by Martha Stewart’s Circle Network.